• S&P 500: 6013.13 -104.39 -1.71%

 Newer Walgreens stores typically use NNN leases with 25-year initial terms.
 These NNN leases are typically the most attractive type of lease for commercial real estate investors.
 That’s because they involve the tenant paying for all of the property’s operating expenses, including insurance premiums, property taxes, and structural maintenance and repair costs.

-NN leases are usually less attractive to investors, because tenants are liable for only rent, insurance, and property taxes.
-That is to say that the property owner is responsible for what’s left, mainly including structural maintenance and repairs, which can prove to be expensive.
+NN leases are usually less attractive to investors because tenants are liable for only rent, insurance, and property taxes.
+That is to say that the property owner is responsible for any structural maintenance and repairs, which can be incredibly expensive when you think about a 14,500 square foot building!

-When renting a property through an NNN lease, a tenant will generally pay a lower base rent.
-That’s because they’re responsible for so many operating costs.
-NNN leases reduce the burden of property management, because they pass so many responsibilities onto the tenant.
+When renting a property through an NNN lease, a tenant will generally pay a lower base rent because they’re already responsible for the operating costs.
+NNN leases reduce the burden of property management, by passing the responsibilities onto the tenant.

 How to Evaluate a Walgreens Net Lease